Next-to-leading BFKL evolution for dijets with large rapidity separation at different LHC energies: INTRODUCTION

-Dijets with a large rapidity separation, \Dy, between the two jets of a dijet are considered to be one of the direct probes in the search for the BFKL evolution manifestations at hadron collisions~\cite{Mueller:1986ey, DelDuca:1993mn, Stirling:1994he, Kim:1995zu, D0:1996arm}.
-The main contribution to the dijet production cross section at large \Dy in the BFKL approach comes from the Mueller-Navelet (MN) dijets, where the MN dijet is the pair of jets with the largest \Dy in the event, and jet pairs are combined from all the jets with the transverse momentum, \pt, above some chosen transverse momentum threshold, \ptmin.
+The final-state configurations with two jets featuring a large rapidity separation, \Dy, are considered to be one of the direct probes in the search for the BFKL evolution manifestations at hadron collisions~\cite{Mueller:1986ey, Mueller:1992pe}.
+The main contribution to the dijet production cross section at large \Dy in the BFKL approach comes from the Mueller-Navelet (MN) dijets~\cite{Mueller:1986ey, Mueller:2015ael, DelDuca:1993mn, Stirling:1994he, Kim:1995zu, SabioVera:2007ndx, Angioni:2011wj, deLeon:2021ecb, Caporale:2013uva, Caporale:2018qnm, Celiberto:2015yba}, where the MN dijet is the pair of jets with the largest \Dy in the event, and jet pairs are combined from all the jets with the transverse momentum, \pt, above some chosen transverse momentum threshold, \ptmin.
 In fact, the MN dijets are a subset of inclusive dijets, a larger set consisting of all pairwise combinations (taken within a single event) of jets, that have $\pt > \ptmin$ ~\cite{Kim:1995zu}.
-Besides the inclusive dijets, there also studies of dijets with large rapidity gaps, i.e., when there is dijet production without any hadron activity in certain rapidity region(s), gap(s)~\cite{CDF:1997hpy, D0:1998hmc, CMS:2017oyi, TOTEM:2021rix}.
-In all of the above studies, there were found some indications on BFKL evoluion effects~\cite{Enberg:2001ev, Kepka:2010hu, Ducloue:2013hia, Caporale:2015uva, Ekstedt:2017xxy}, but in most of the cases the absence of the full next-to-leading-logarithmic (NLL) BFKL and pure DGLAP predictions prevented definite conclusions.
+Besides the inclusive dijets, there also studies of dijets with large rapidity gaps, i.e., when there is dijet production without any hadron activity in certain rapidity regions~\cite{Mueller:1992pe, Colferai:2023hje, Babiarz:2017jxc}.
+Some indications on BFKL evolution effects were found in studies of MN dijet production~\cite{D0:1996arm, ATLAS:2014lzu, CMS:2016qng, SabioVera:2007ndx, Ducloue:2013hia, Ducloue:2013bva, Ducloue:2015jba, Caporale:2014gpa, Caporale:2015uva, Celiberto:2022gji} and in those of dijets with large rapidity gaps~\cite{CDF:1997hpy, D0:1998hmc, CMS:2017oyi, TOTEM:2021rix, Enberg:2001ev, Chevallier:2009cu, Kepka:2010hu, Ekstedt:2017xxy, Baldenegro:2022kvj}, but in most of the cases the absence of the full next-to-leading-logarithmic (NLL) BFKL and pure DGLAP predictions prevented definite conclusions.

 At the LHC, the MN dijets were studied up to now in ratio of MN dijet cross section to two-jet cross section~\cite{ATLAS:2011yyh,CMS:2012xfg} and in angular decorrelations~\cite{ATLAS:2014lzu,CMS:2016qng}.
-The NLL BFKL calculations are in agreement with the LHC data, where comparison is possible, while none of the available Monte Carlo (MC) event generators based on LL DGLAP can describe well all the measured observables.
+The NLL BFKL calculations are in agreement with the LHC data, where comparison is possible, while none of the available Monte Carlo (MC) event generators based on leading-logarithmic (LL) DGLAP can describe all the measured observables well.